monoscope-tech/monoscope-web/README.md

 The **Monoscope Browser SDK** is a lightweight JavaScript library for adding **session replay**, **performance tracing**, and **frontend logging** to your web applications.

-When used together with the [Monoscope Server SDKs](https://monoscopetech.com) (formerly APIToolkit), you gain **end-to-end observability** — seamlessly connecting user interactions in the browser to backend services, APIs, and databases.
+When used together with the [Monoscope Server SDKs](https://apitoolkit.io/docs/sdks/), you gain **end-to-end observability** — seamlessly connecting user interactions in the browser to backend services, APIs, and databases.

 This means you can: